chauvinSimon/tri_stats/README.md

 - :dart: How often does an athlete **win from a bike breakaway**?
 - :runner: How often does the **best runner win**?
 - :rocket: How often is the win decided with a **sprint finish**?
-- :thermometer: Do **water and air temperatures** affect swimming and running performance, respectively?
+- :thermometer: Do **water and air temperatures** affect swimming and running performance?
 - :white_flag: What are the most represented **nations**?
 Which nations have serious problems for their **Olympics selection**?
 - :muscle: What is the typical **age** of performing athletes and how has it evolved over years?
 - :next_track_button: **How old** are athletes when they **stop racing**?